It’s recommended to use the Kotlin API client, which is better suited for Android development.

 Override request timeouts

-While you can configure timeouts when instantiating your client, you can override these, or the client’s default timeouts using
+While you can configure timeouts when instantiating your client, you can override these or the client’s default timeouts with

 1 2 3 4 5 6 $index = $client->initIndex('indexName'); $res = $index->search('query string', [ // Set the readTimeout to 20 seconds 'readTimeout' => 20 ]);

-Some methods allow you to provide further configurations via the
+Some methods allow you to pass further configurations with the

 requestOptions in the Parameters section of each method’s reference.